vuxminhan/Student-score-predictor/README.md

 1. Data Ingestion :
     * In Data Ingestion phase the data is first read as csv.
-    * Feature engineering measures were taken to improve data accuracy
+    * Feature engineering measures were taken to improve model accuracy

    1.1. *Categorical Variables Encoding:*
    - Convert categorical variables like "school," "sex," "address," "famsize," "Pstatus," "Mjob," "Fjob," "reason," and "guardian" into       numerical values using techniques like one-hot encoding or label encoding.